raggedkarma/godbreakersaga/src/honour-lies.md

 Any stand or marker placed overlapping impassable terrain is removed.

 #### Difficult
-A unit within difficult terrain after their first move may not perform their second move.
+A unit within difficult terrain may not perform a March action.

 #### Obscuring
-A unit within obscuring terrain increase their base defence score in ranged combats by +1 for every stand within it.
+Every stand counted within obscuring terrain increases their defence score by +1 if target by a ranged attack.

 #### High Ground
-Hills and ridges improve base melee scores by +1 for every affected stand.
-A unit that is on high ground may also see and be seen through all intervening terrain.
+ A unit that is on high ground may see and be seen through all intervening terrain.
+Every stand counted on a hill or ridge improves base melee score by +1.

 ### Holdings
 A holding can represent anything from a hastily erected defensive position to a crumbling watchtower.
 It is a location occupied by soldiers for defence, and can serve as a place to coordinate strategies.

 All holdings are impassable 60x60mm markers.
 A single infantry or cavalry unit may **occupy** a holding during play.
 Unoccupied markers are treated as enemy units for engagement purposes, though no combat is fought.
 If a unit is in base contact with an unoccupied holding at the end of a turn, the unit may occupy the holding.
 While occupying a holding, place a stand from the occupying unit on the marker.

 Once occupied, a holding is considered friendly to the occupying force, even if they leave.
 While occupied, the unit inside counts all stands when calculating defence, and two when calculating ranged (see [Combat](/honour-lies/gameplay.html#combat)).
 When defending, every edge considered the unit's front face, and all stands are within obscuring terrain.
+Units occupying a holding are immune to disorder.

 If it has not made a ranged attack, a unit may use a Move action to 'sally forth' from a holding.
 The unit places a stand in alignment with one of the holding's facings, facing away from the holding, then rebuild any formation of their choosing.
 This is considered an Advance, including the potential to engage in combat.